Stay up to date with notifications from The Independent

 • Pricey

-Of course, Dyson features twice within our review – this model doesn’t just cool but will also heat a room and eliminate pollutants, including pollen, dust and formaldehyde.
-The latter is a colourless gas used in building materials and household products, such as paint and furniture, and the Dyson purifier detects molecules 500 times smaller than 0.1 microns.
+This fan is almost absurd.
+The Dyson purifier hot+cool formaldehyde doesn’t just cool but will also heat a room and eliminate pollutants, including pollen, dust and formaldehyde.
+The latter is a colourless gas used in building materials and household products, such as paint and furniture, and Dyson claims that this purifier detects molecules 500 times smaller than 0.1 microns.
 Although this is a nice-to-have bonus, it’s likely not what will convince you to part with a considerable chunk of cash to have this in your home.

-Luckily, it’s a sleek dream machine all round, with a super-effective heater and excellent air purifier, which ramped up whenever it detected pollutants in our home.
-We especially loved the fact we could see how clean the air was on the LED screen on the front.
+Luckily, it’s a sleek machine all around, with a super-effective heater and excellent air purifier, which ramped up whenever it detected pollutants in our home.
+We especially loved the fact that we could see how clean the air was on the LED screen on the front.

-Cooling is also excellent, especially as the fan oscillates 350 degrees, so works wherever you are in the room.
-It also works with voice services and an easy-to-use app, and has a night mode, so we had no trouble sleeping when it was on.
+Cooling is also excellent, especially as the fan oscillates 350 degrees, so it works wherever you are in the room.
+It also works with voice services and an easy-to-use app and has a night mode, so we had no trouble sleeping when it was on.

 Prices may vary